kentaromiura/Test.Extensions.Snapshot/README.md

 C# Snapshots utilities

-This package provides a ToMatchSnapshot extension method that will available for testing:
+This package provides a ToMatchSnapshot extension method that will be available for testing:

 ```c#
 using Snapshot.Extensions;